How to Pitch?

 Once you have elicited “Yes!” three times from your audience, it’s now time to go for the bonus “Yes!”.
 That will make them want to know more about you and connect with you post-pitch.

 For example, you have developed a state-of-the-art data base system or a new app, etc., that you know could solve the challenges they face right now.
 Avoid a self-promotional monologue about your product here.
 No one (except you) is interested in the technical specifics right now.
 Tell them instead how your system/app will solve THEIR problem, e.g. increase sales, make it easier to find better clients, improve automation efficiency by 50%, etc.

-If they can say, “Yes, I want to hear more about that!”, your pitch was successful.
+If they can say, “Yes, I want to hear more about that!”, your made that post-pitch connection.

-And when they follow up, remember it’s because you told them their story in a way that showed them you know their problems and you can provide them with a next step.
+And when they follow up, remember it’s because you talked to them about what matters to them in a way that showed them tht you know their problems and you can provide them with the next step.
 Build on that.

 Times are changing.
-Your pitch is also part of your message, your tagline, your website headline, your sales letter introduction, your profile text, etc. It’s on all your social media content.
-It’s important to get it right.Learn More
+Your pitch is also part of your message, your tagline, your website headline, your sales letter introduction, your profile text, etc. It’s on all your social media content. it’s an important work-in-progress until you get it right.Learn More

 While driving home from a recent peer-to-peer session, I had time to reflect on the huge benefits of sharing where we’re at with like-minded people.
 As we all went our separate ways, there was a clear sense that we had moved through many similar issues and we had new tools to meet the challenges we faced.